BoChengHuang/AES_OCB/README.md

 * Run OCB-AES-Encrpt and input some text and they will be encrypt and store to tag/ciphertext files.
 * Run OCB-AES-Decrppt to decrypt from two files to get plaintext.
 * Run encryptgui.py to test the GUI.
-* Run four servers at the same time and you can interact with other clients to exchange cipher.
+* Run six servers at the same time and you can interact with other clients to exchange cipher.
+* You should set correct header and authenticated from server to play with many functions.

 # Contribution guidelines ###